mjsage/DG-M1Q/README.md

 Username:admin Pass:cheese #edit httpd.conf to change

-Unzip DG-M1Q.zip to root of SD card. telnet the camera, username root, no password.
+Unzip sdcard.zip to root of SD card. telnet the camera, username root, no password.
 Then enter the following command

 sh /mnt/disc1/httpd.sh